rgbkrk/chatlab/README.md

   'content': 'When a parent of three kids says "I have to play zone defense," it means that they...
 ```

-#### `Conversation.register`
+#### `Chat.register`

-You can register functions with `Conversation.register` to make them available to the chat model.
+You can register functions with `Chat.register` to make them available to the chat model.
 The function's docstring becomes the description of the function while the schema is derived from the `pydantic.BaseModel` passed in.

 ```python
 from pydantic import BaseModel